 ScaleAQ is a world class supplier of cameras for the global aquaculture industry.
-Since 1985, we have been helping aquaculture operators to perfect feeding using video images from their cages, and we know of several cases where our cameras continue to work superbly after more than 20 years under water.
+Since 1985, we have been helping aquaculture operators to perfect feeding using video images from their pens, and we know of several cases where our cameras continue to work superbly after more than 20 years under water.
 With solid experience and documented high quality products, ScaleAQ is the natural choice when you want a future-oriented camera solution that will last for many years to come.

-Global presence, local service.
+Global presence, local service

 With 27 offices spread across 11 countries, service and maintenance options for your camera solution are never far away.
 We offer maintenance programs that ensure maximum uptime for your camera system, but in the event that you encounter problems we will be able to assist you via our support service or by expediting the dispatch of local technicians to your site.

 It is no longer enough for an underwater camera to supply images of the fish to the control room on the feed barge or to a remote operations center.
 It is becoming increasingly common to use video streams as the basis for pellet detection, appetite analyses, lice counting, biomass measurement and other analyses based on algorithms and machine learning.
 The underlying basis for such analyses is a video stream – and the better the camera, the better the analyses.
 But that’s only half the story – and barely that.
 The other half is all about the customer deciding where to transmit the video stream to, where to download it and which analyses to utilize.
 In short: the camera system you choose must be of a high quality, work in the long-term and allow for integration with algorithms or technologies from different suppliers via an open interface.